Find out if seasonal packaging is the right fit for your brand

 The answer to that question depends on a few factors.
 First of all, consider your brand’s image.
 If your brand is known for being festive and fun, then using seasonal packaging could be a great way to align your branding with your products.

 Another factor to consider is what time of year it is.
-If it’s close to a holiday, then your packaging could reflect the holiday spirit, using seasonal packaging could be a great way to capitalize on the holiday buzz.
+If it’s close to a holiday, then your packaging could reflect the holiday spirit, using seasonal packaging could be a great way to capitalise on the holiday buzz.

 Generally, seasonal packaging is designed around the following occasions: